springfuse/springfuse.github.com/what-is-springfuse.md

 <img src="/images/springfuse/how-springfuse-works.png"/>

-* You run locally on your computer, our Springfuse Maven plugin.
+1. You run locally on your computer, our Springfuse Maven plugin.
   It <strong>extracts</strong> the meta-data information from your database, such as the table names, the column names and the various integrity constraints.
-* Springfuse plugin <strong>uploads</strong> the result of this extraction to Springfuse site.
+2. Springfuse plugin <strong>uploads</strong> the result of this extraction to Springfuse site.
-  In a few seconds the Celerio code generator generates your project and zip it.
+  In a few seconds the <a href="http://www.jaxio.com/en/celerio.html" target="_new">Celerio</a> code generator generates your project and zip it.
-* It then <strong>downloads</strong> your project source code.
+3. Springfuse plugin then <strong>downloads</strong> your project source code.
   Here you go : you have your first release!